Albert Lea, Minnesota: Parks and recreation

+Albert Lea maintains multiple park sites.

+The Blazing Star State Trail is an eight-mile bike path from Frank Hall Park through Myre-Big Island State Park to Hayward, Minnesota.
+The trail runs through wetlands, oak savanna, big woods, and prairie environments.
+When complete, it will run to Austin, Minnesota and connect to the Shooting Star State Trail.

+Bancroft Bay Park encompasses wooded trails, views of Fountain Lake, and a disc golf course.
+The city bought the land from a mink farm in 1972, and the park opened in 1976.

+Albert Lea's Blue Zones Walkway was established after Dan Buettner launched a pilot project to make Albert Lea a blue zone in 2009.
+The walkway passes Brookside Park, City Beach, City Hall, Lakeview Park, and Pioneer Park.

 Sports

 The Albert Lea Thunder was a junior hockey team that played at Albert Lea Ice Arena and was a member of the North American Hockey League.
 The team operated for two seasons in 2008–10 and folded due to financial difficulties.
 On May 11, 2010, it was reported that the team had found new owners and would relocate to Texas for the 2010–11 season.
 Its roster was sold to the expansion Amarillo, Texas, franchise the Amarillo Bulls on May 26, 2010.

 Government

 Albert Lea's city hall is at 221 East Clark St. Albert Lea is in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican from New Ulm.
 It is in Minnesota State Senate District 23, represented by State Senator Gene Dornink, a Republican from Brownsdale, and in Minnesota's House District 23A, represented by Peggy Bennett, a Republican.